Child Sexual Exploitation Strategy

 Today's children are citizens of a digital world.
 In their daily lives the use of the internet and digital technologies, including mobile phones, represent a seamless extension of the physical world.
 Their emotional lives and their development are bound up in the use of these technologies.
 In contrast to many adults for whom these technologies are additional tools to be used for specific tasks, many of today's children do not even notice they are using these technologies.
 As online content, social networks and instant messaging converge with mobile technology to produce lives which are always 'on', any line which may have existed between being online and offline is disintegrating.

-Local Safeguarding Children Boards have a statutory duty to safeguard and promote the welfare of children in their locality.
+Local Safeguarding Children Partnerships have a statutory duty to safeguard and promote the welfare of children in their locality.
 If we accept the challenge of the digital world, then the responsibilities which come with this duty must now include the development of strategies for safeguarding children in the online environment.

 To ignore the Online Safety issues when implementing statutory guidance could ultimately lead to significant gaps in child protection policies, leaving children and young people vulnerable.